apolomz/industrial-vision-engine/README.md

 It opens in your browser at `http://localhost:8501` with three tabs:

-- **🖼️ Upload Image** — drop in a photo and instantly see the full audit (works even without a webcam).
+- **Upload Image** — drop in a photo and instantly see the full audit (works even without a webcam).
-- **📷 Live Webcam** — toggle your camera on for a continuously updating live feed with metric cards.
+- **Live Webcam** — toggle your camera on for a continuously updating live feed with metric cards.
-- **📄 History** — every processed frame in a sortable table, with CSV/JSON export in the sidebar.
+- **History** — every processed frame in a sortable table, with CSV/JSON export in the sidebar.

 The sidebar also lets you tune every threshold (brightness range, blur cutoff, gesture confidence, pinch distance) live, without touching code.